frdr-dfdr/frdr_docs/docs/en/describing_your_data.md

 **Relation types:**

 * **this dataset is cited by**: The dataset is cited by the related resource.
 Typically, this means that the related resource includes the dataset in a formal citation.
-Since publications have varying practices for data citation, FRDR’s definition includes both formal citations and other  and other links to the dataset (for example, in a “data availability” section or in the body of the paper).
+Since publications have varying practices for data citation, FRDR’s definition includes both formal citations and other links to the dataset (for example, in a “data availability” section or in the body of the paper).
 In general, this option should be selected for publications that analyze the dataset.
 * **this dataset cites**: The dataset cites the related resource.
-This includes related resources that are listed in the README file (for example, a paper describing a data collection methodology).
+This includes related resources that are listed in the README file (for example, a paper describing a protocol).
+This relation type is often used for a related resource which describes a methodology in general terms, published before the dataset being deposited was collected.
+For a related paper that analyzes the dataset and describes the methodology, use “this dataset  is cited by”.
 * **this dataset is a supplement to**: The dataset supplements the related resource.
 This includes publications that analyze the dataset, but do <ins>not</ins> cite the dataset (for example, if the paper was published before the dataset was made available in FRDR).
 * **this dataset is supplemented by**: The dataset is supplemented by the related resource (or, the related resource is “supplementary material” to the dataset).
 For example, software used to analyze the data may be considered supplementary material.
 * **this dataset is part/subset of**: The dataset is a part, or subset, of the related resource.
 For example, the dataset is part of a larger series.
 * **this dataset has part/subset**: The dataset *has a part, or subset*, represented by the related resource (or, the related resource is a part or subset of the dataset).
 For example, the related resource is a portion of the dataset.
 * **this dataset is derived from**: The dataset *is derived from* the related resource.
 For example, the dataset could be aggregate data summarizing survey data (the related resource), or produced by analyzing the related resource.
 * **this dataset is the source of**: The dataset *is the source of* the related resource (or, the related resource is derived from the dataset).
 For example, the related resource was produced by analyzing the dataset.
+* **this dataset is compiled / created by**: The dataset is compiled or created by the related resource.
+For example, the related resource is a simulation program that created the dataset.
+* **this dataset compiles / creates**: The related resource is compiled or created by the dataset (or, the dataset compiles or creates the related resource).
+For example, the dataset is a model that was used to generate the related resource.
+* **this dataset is continued by**: The dataset is continued by the related resource.
+For example, the related resource is the next dataset in a chronological series of datasets, such as annual survey data.
+* **this dataset continues**: The dataset is a continuation of the related resource.
+For example, the related resource is the previous dataset in a chronological series of datasets, such as annual survey data.

 ## Geographical Metadata